sebbekarlsson/gpp/README.md

             Javascript, it takes in an iterable as the first argument and a yield / function as the second argument.

+    join = ** Built-in function **
+          - Join a list with some value.
+            First argument is an iterable, second argument is anything you want.

     cat = ** Built-in function **
           - This function simply reads an infinite list of files, concatenates the contents and dumps it out as it is.